DriCro6663/pixel-font-maker/README.md

 5. Click on the gear symbol to edit the meta information and other options.
 If you do not want to edit, go to next step.
 6. Click "Download" to download the zip file.
-7. After downloading and unzipping the zip file, you will find the font files in .ttf and .otf format in the [font] folder.
+7. After downloading and unzipping the zip file, you will find the font files in .ttf format in the [font] folder.

 </div></details>